AndyOooh/docker-nodemon-ts-gcp/README.md

-# Testing dcoker local dev with ts and nodemon
+# Testing dcoker local dev with ts and nodemon!